 AND SECURITY AGREEMENT

-This Master Netting, Setoff, and Security Agreement (this "Agreement") is made and entered into effective as of November 8, 2001 by and among Dynegy Marketing and Trade ("DMT"), Dynegy Power Marketing, Inc. ("DYPM"), Dynegy Broadband Marketing and Trade ("DBMT"), Dynegy Canada Inc. ("DCI"), and Dynegy UK Limited ("DUK"), and Enron North America Corp. ("ENA"), Enron Power Marketing, Inc. ("EPMI"), Enron Energy Services, Inc. ("EES"), Enron Capital & Trade Resources International, Inc. ("ECTRIC"), Enron Capital & Trade Resources Ltd. ("ECTRL"), Enron Broadband Services, L.P. ("EBS"), and Enron Canada Corp.("ECC").
+This Master Netting, Setoff, and Security Agreement (this "Agreement") is made and entered into effective as of November 8, 2001 by and among Dynegy Marketing and Trade ("DMT"), Dynegy Power Marketing, Inc. ("DYPM"), Dynegy Broadband Marketing and Trade ("DBMT"), Dynegy Canada Inc. ("DCI"), Dynegydirect Inc. (“DDI”), Dynegy Global Liquids, Inc. (“DGL”), Dynegy Liquids Marketing and Trade, f/k/a Warren Gas Liquids, Inc. (“DLMT”), and Dynegy UK Limited ("DUK"), and Enron North America Corp. ("ENA"), Enron Power Marketing, Inc. ("EPMI"), Enron Energy Services, Inc. ("EES"), EnronOnline, LLC (“EOL”), Enron Capital & Trade Resources Corp. (“ECTRC”), Enron Gas Liquids, Inc. (“EGL”), Enron Capital & Trade Resources International Corp. ("ECTRIC"), Enron Capital & Trade Resources Limited. ("ECTRL"), Enron Broadband Services, L.P. ("EBS"), and Enron Canada Corp.("ECC").

 RECITALS

-The Parties (as defined) have had substantial business relationships over time and the entry into this Agreement by ENA, EPMI, EES, ECTRIC, ECTRL, EBS, and ECC is a material inducement to DMT, DYPM, DBMT, DCI, and DUK and the other members of the Counterparty Group (as defined) to continue to doing business with the members of the Enron Group (as defined).
+The Parties (as defined) have had substantial business relationships over time and the entry into this Agreement by ENA, EPMI, EES, EOL, ECTRC, EGL, ECTRIC, ECTRL, EBS, and ECC is a material inducement to DMT, DYPM, DBMT, DCI, DDI, DGL, DLMT, and DUK and the other members of the Counterparty Group (as defined) to continue to doing business with the members of the Enron Group (as defined).

-Simultaneous with the execution of this Agreement and as a material inducement to DMT, DYPM, DBMT, DCI, and DUK entering into this Agreement, Enron Corp. is entering into the Enron Group Guaranty Agreement by which Enron Corp. is to guarantee the obligations of each member of the Enron Group hereunder.
+Simultaneous with the execution of this Agreement and as a material inducement to DMT, DYPM, DBMT, DCI, DDI, DGL, DLMT, and DUK entering into this Agreement, Enron Corp. is entering into the Enron Group Guaranty Agreement by which Enron Corp. is to guarantee the obligations of each member of the Enron Group hereunder.

 The Enron Parties (defined below) and the Counterparty Parties (defined below) acknowledge that they each enter into this Agreement in the normal course of business in order to mitigate potential credit risk that may arise in connection with the number and scope of Underlying Master Agreements (defined below) that are currently in force, or in the future may be in force, between or among the Parties.

-ENA and DMT have entered into that certain ISDA Master Agreement dated effective as of January 27, 1992 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, collectively, the "DMT Financial Master Agreement").
+ENA and DMT have entered into that certain Master Agreement dated effective as of January 27, 1992 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, collectively, the "DMT Financial Master Agreement").

 ENA and DMT have entered into that certain Master Firm Purchase/Sale Agreement dated as of July 1, 1993 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the "Gas EFP Master Agreement").